gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 {% endhighlight %}

 * Log to exo and create a "test" site

-* Go to the site, edit page layout and add the portlet.
-You should see that result :
+* Go to the site, edit the page layout and add the portlet. <br>
+You should see something very similar to standalone mode, but its now dynamic (you must have some activities in your stream!) :

 # Going further :

-* When you have several portlet, you'll want to share React lib.
-Simply declare it as a module in a theme extension.
+* When you have several portlets, you'll want to declare React as a gatein shared module.
+You can simply declare it as a module in a theme extension.
-Then you'll have to tell webpack to exclude React from dist and provided as JS module.
-Simply declare it as external library in config :
+Then you'll have to tell webpack to exclude React from the bundle, that's the role of "externals" in config :
 {% highlight javascript %}
 external
 {